Custom eLearning Solutions

 Example:

-A daily three‑minute game challenges production assistants and utility crew members to identify correct radio phrases from short audio clips.
+Create more repeat practice on critical tasks without pulling teams away from the operation for long.
 A leaderboard resets each call day, and high performers earn small incentives such as early dismissal.

 1